OmbudRov/Spec-Overlay/README.md

 # Spec Overlay
-Add an Info Box to the GUI when wielding the SoulReaper Axe
+Add an Info Box or Overlay to the GUI when wielding the SoulReaper Axe